Rook matroids and log-concavity of $P$-Eulerian polynomials: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Jörgen Backelin and Maena Quemener for initial contributions to this project and helpful discussions throughout.
+We thank Jörgen Backelin and Maena Quemener for initial contributions to this project and helpful discussions throughout.
 We thank Joe Bonin for spotting an error in an earlier version of this paper, and are grateful to him for other clarifications and thoughtful correspondence.
-Finally, we thank Petter Bränd\'{e}n and Katharina Jochemko for their feedback and several stimulating conversations, as well as Benjamin Schröter for insights about the matroid section.
-The second author acknowledges support from the Wallenberg AI, Autonomous Systems and Software Program funded by the Knut and Alice Wallenberg Foundation.
+Finally, we are very grateful to Petter Bränd\'{e}n and Katharina Jochemko for their feedback and several stimulating conversations, as well as Benjamin Schröter for valuable insights.